zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 * O is the decoder output

-* G is the text generation after replacing the latent vector by gaussian noise
+* G is the text generation after replacing the latent vector by gaussian noise (encoder disabled)